hiejulia/full-stack-deep-learning-bootcamp-project/README.md

 Project developed during lab sessions of the [Full Stack Deep Learning Bootcamp](https://fullstackdeeplearning.com).

-- We will build a handwriting recognition system from scratch, and deploy it as a web service.
+- Handwriting recognition system from scratch, and deploy it as a web service.
 - Uses Keras, but designed to be modular, hackable, and scalable
 - Provides code for training models in parallel and store evaluation in Weights & Biases
 - We will set up continuous integration system for our codebase, which will check functionality of code and evaluate the model about to be deployed.